Techtonica/curriculum/javascript/javascript-8-regex.md

 ### Motivation
 - Regular Expressions allow you to search and modify strings using a special language.
 They are very powerful and can enable writing significantly less code.

+- Pretty much every company that has a join form uses RegEx to verify that the information entered is in the right format.

 ### Objectives
 **Apprentices will be able to:**
 - Read and write RegEx in Javascript